fbpx

 Hemp Seeds

 Australian hemp seeds are a fantastic source of protein especially for plant based mamas!
 They contain all 9 essential amino acids making them a complete protein.
 They are usually available in most supermarkets now and all health food stores.
-We absolutely love The Wholefood Pantry ones.
+I love these ones.

 Miso